luuksommers/vsts-website-warmup/README.md

 Warmup a website during deployment with VSTS.
 Using this plugin you'll have full control on how to warmup your website.

+## Changes 1.2.0

+- Added success count, you can now setup the nummer of successfull attempts needed (default: 1)

 ## Changes 1.1.1

 - Fix spelling mistakes (thanks to [MelGrubb](https://github.com/MelGrubb))